eminmuhammadi/emigabook/README.md

 # emigabook
-Created sketch for Facebook for a one Day (for Lab at University) -- [Azerbaijani Language]
+Created similiar sketch from Facebook for a one Day (for Lab at University) -- [Azerbaijani Language]

 ## Online Demo